oracle-livelabs/pts/langchain-rag-23ai/lab2/lab2.md

 - Summarize the Oracle 2024 Quarter 2 financial results
 - What did Larry say in the Oracle Fiscal Year 2024 Quarter 2 financial results

-**Code for Streamlit application**
+**Code for the application**

-Now check out the application code using the Streamlit UI.
+Now check out the application code using the UI.
 From a terminal window type:

 ```